Royal Lao Police: Fire Division

 The Fire Division (French: Division des incendies) was encharged of monotoring and coordinating all the Firefighting services in Vientiane and the provincial capitals.

 Administration Service

 The Administration Service (French: Service administratif) was the bureaucratic and administrative department of the PRL.

 Police Medical Service

 The Police Medical Service (French: Service de Santé de la Police – SSP) was the medical support department of the PRL, which provided medical services to all Police personnel and their families.

+Inspection Service

+The Inspection Service (French: Service de Inspection) was directly responsible to the PRL Director General and acted in his behalf in conducting inspections of police operations at all levels.
+It was also responsible for internal security investigations, enforcing police discipline, planning and implementing new police regulations, and maintained a police public relations program.

 Intendance Service

 The Intendance Service (French: Service de Intendance) was the Quartermaster department of the PRL, charged of providing logistical support to Police units.
 Its functions included general supply (except for ammunition and medical supplies), subsistence (food service), fuel and water, textile repair, plus material and distribution management.

 Communications Service

 The Communications Service (French: Service des communications) was the signals department of the PRL, charged of operating the Police National telecommunications network.

 Matériel Service

 The Matériel Service (French: Service de Matériel) was the logistics department of the PRL, specialised in the maintenance and repair of equipment or hardware (Materiel).